umd-ischool-inst326/inst326-public/README.md

 css: css/page.css
 ---

+# Notice: This repository has been deprecated!

+**Please see the materials in the [inst326](https://github.com/umd-ischool-inst326/inst326) repository instead.**

+---

 ## Welcome

 This website is an Open Educational Resource (OER) for a course on Python Programming offered through the [College of Information Studies](https://ischool.umd.edu) at the [University of Maryland College Park](https://umd.edu).